drkamarul/our_book/02-text.md

 Notice here, whenever we do not need to specify extra operations on a basic function, e.g. `summary` and `table`, all we need to write after the comma in `lapply` is the basic function without `function(x)` and `(x)`.

 ### Describing the variables together
-In the preceeding sections, we intentionally went through the descriptive statistics of a variable, followed by a number of variables of the same type.
+We intentionally went through the descriptive statistics of a variable, followed by a number of variables of the same type.
 This will give you the basics in dealing with the variables.
 Most commonly, the variables are described by groups or in form cross-tabulated counts/percentages.

 #### By groups
 To obtain all the descriptive statistics by group, we can use `by` with the relevant functions.
+Let say we want to obtain the statistics by case and control (`case`).
 We start with numerical variables

 ```r
 by(infert[c("age", "parity")], infert$case, summary)